mitre/inspec-profile-update-action/README.md

 # inspec-profile-update-action
-Automattically update InSpec profiles using the latest version of DISA STIGs and CIS Benchmarks.
+Automatically update InSpec profiles using the latest version of DISA STIGs and CIS Benchmarks.

 ### NOTICE